vincentrunge/vincentrunge.github.io/Events.md

 permalink: /Events/
 ---

 I particularly enjoy initiating and organizing new events.

+My ultimate goal is **the Math Night-Train Conference**: a two-week conference on a special night train crossing Europe.
+A €1 million initiative to change what a scientific conference can be -- forever.

 Here is a list of the conferences and events I have recently organized.

 - [Ukrainian Mathematics Days](#umd) (2026)